cncf/memorials/dan-kohn.md

 I met Dan the first time in person at KubeCon EU 2019 in Barcelona.
 I was super surprised that he was truly friendly and approachable as a senior executive.
 Later that year, I met Dan again in person at the open source summit NA 2019 in San Diego, along with his beautiful wife and kids.
 Dan is such a positive person and always willing to help when I have any questions about CNCF.
 It was a priviledge to have known Dan and Dan inspired me to be humble, approachable and welcoming when interacting with others.
 Thank you, Dan.

+## Mark Shan

+Miss you, always, your passion and your smile.